What is Natural Language Processing (NLP)?

 Running a successful lead nurturing program requires a large volume of personalized content — something that can be overwhelming for any marketing team.
 With Magnity, this challenge is simplified.
 Magnity automates and scales the creation of high-quality, customized content, making it far easier for companies to focus on building strong customer relationships and driving conversions.

-Large Language Model (LLM)
+What is Large Language Model (LLM)?

 A Large Language Model (LLM) is an advanced form of artificial intelligence, specifically within the field of natural language processing (NLP), designed to understand, interpret, and generate human language in a sophisticated and nuanced manner.
 These models are “large” both in terms of the size of the neural networks they employ and the vast amount of data they are trained on.
 Their scale allows them to capture a wide range of human language patterns, nuances, and contexts, making them highly effective in generating coherent, contextually relevant, and often highly convincing text.